 The purpose of this course is to study the living organisms of the sea and their environment.
-Course content includes oceanography, production and consumption of food, energy exchanges and life cycles of organisms and adaptations.
+Course content includes oceanography, production and consumption of food, energy exchanges, life cycles of organisms and adaptations and classification and taxonomy.
 Students will also study geologic structures and how they impact the oceans and investigate characteristics of various populations of aquatic life, patterns of distribution, and ongoing changes occurring in our ecosystem.